ethan-ck/Alexandria/PC  Hardware Management/PC Technician Responsibilities.md

 			- Plug it into the wall outlet, charge the UPS for 12 to 24 hours before you use it.
 			- Once fully charged, plug a server or workstation into one of the protected outlets on the UPS
 			- UPS purpose is to keep your system running long enough to shut down cleanly without losing data
+			- To configure automatic shutdown, connect the management cable form the UPS to the PC system, then install the drivers required.
 			-
+		- Configure UPS Settings
+			- Charge the UPS
+			- Plug the UPS into a wall outlet
+			- Plug the PC into one of the protected outlets on the UPS, be sure to plug it into ta battery backed socket, some sockets only support surge protection
+			- Plug in the serial or USB cable from the UPS to the PC and download the software
+			- Go to options and enable PowerChute notification sounds
+			- Go to Runtime configuration and ensure that there is plenty of time for the shutdown of the PC to occur
+			- Preserve battery power is a fantastic option, it tells the computer to shut down if the power does not come back on within an allotted amount of time.
+Perfect during storms where the power flickers off and on.
+			- Click apply
+			- Go to Notifications and